GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 ### Version 3.0.0

-Version 3.0.0 of DEA Waterbodies uses the same underlying polygon set as DEA Waterbodies 2.0.0.
+Version 3.0 of DEA Waterbodies uses the same underlying polygon set as DEA Waterbodies version 2.
 Improvements include additional supporting data for the most recent observations available through web mapping services (WMS) and DEA Maps, more metadata availability, and pipeline improvements.

-The update from v2.0.0 to v3.0.0 of the DEA Waterbodies product and service was created through a collaboration between Geoscience Australia, the National Aerial Firefighting Centre, Natural Hazards Research Australia, and FrontierSI to make the product more useful in hazard applications.
+The update from version 2 to version 3.0 of the DEA Waterbodies product and service was created through a collaboration between Geoscience Australia, the National Aerial Firefighting Centre, Natural Hazards Research Australia, and FrontierSI to make the product more useful in hazard applications.

 #### Key differences

-DEA Waterbodies version 3.0.0 key improvements include:
+DEA Waterbodies version 3.0 key improvements include:

 * New supporting data has been added to DEA Maps and web services for the most recent relevant observation.
 * This supporting data includes: